How Important is Indoor Air Quality?

-SERVPRO of Yuma East, Foothills provides HVAC cleaning in commercial and public buildings, including the cleaning of PTAC units.
+SERVPRO of Yuma East, Foothills, provides HVAC cleaning in commercial and public buildings, including cleaning PTAC units.

-We are also able to provide air quality testing during and after the cleanup of smoke damage, biohazard events, sewage backups, water damage, and mold remediation.
-Many of the cleaning agents we use are EPA and CDC approved or recommended.
+We can also provide air quality testing during and after the cleanup of smoke damage, biohazard events, sewage backups, water damage, and mold remediation.
+We use many of the cleaning agents that are EPA and CDC-approved or recommended.

 SERVPRO of Yuma East, Foothills, has completed cleaning projects in hospitals, medical offices, hotels, and senior living communities where indoor air quality is always top of mind.
 We are always available to consult or help with mitigation projects.
 For details, call 928-247-1180.